News / Analysis

 The news hasn’t hampered indexes across the continent, the Shenzhen Composite adding 3.16%, the Nikkei, 0.41% and the Hang Seng just over a percent.
 The reason for the surge – a 400 billion Yuan injection by the Chinese government through reverse repos.

 The yen is down as Japan’s 10-year bond auction saw a 0.05% drop in yield.
-And, the Australian Dollar added a half percent after the RBA decided early this morning to maintain its 0.75% interest rate.
+And, the Australian Dollar added a half percent after the RBA decided early this morning to maintain its 0.75% The cost of accessing money not owned. rate.